-THE HOLT CREEK JERSEYS DIFFERENCE: Organic, Grass-fed, A2A2, Polled Jersey Genetics for the Modern Grazing Dairy
+THE HOLT CREEK JERSEYS DIFFERENCE: Grass-fed, A2A2, Polled Jersey Genetics for the Modern Grazing Dairy

 We milk cows for a living.
 We are not hobby breeders.
 We are not semen salesmen.
 We understand the needs of the grass-fed dairy industry from the ground up, because we wake up every morning and milk our cows, just like you do.
 Milk pays the bills around here, and we know what kind of cow it takes to make a profit.

-We are in the food business.
-We sell milk, cheese, and meat to people who care about what they eat and how it was produced.
+We produce food.
+For people.
+We market milk, butter, cheese, and meat to people who care about what they eat and how it was produced.
 Our customers value high quality and consistency.
 Jersey cows are our business partners.
 The genetics we offer are the genetics that we have developed to help our cattle keep us in that business.
 We put our own name on our own products and we stand behind those products, because we believe in what we do.

 Our cattle are ranch-raised.
 Our calves are born on pasture and are raised on their own mothers or on a surrogate mother, in a herd setting.
 After weaning, calves are kept in the Gotschall family beef cattle herd in the Nebraska Sandhills until they are ready for breeding and production.
 They must have the ability to adapt to challenging weather, harvest their own forage, maintain body condition, conceive and maintain a pregnancy on grass only, with minimal inputs.
 They must first pass this real-world, no-nonsense forage-only test under the same conditions as the Angus cattle and bison on the ranch before they are able to pass their genetics on to the next generation.